Flexible Representative Democracy: An Introduction with Binary Issues: Difficulties of Representation

+As before, we assume that voters' preferences over candidates are induced by their agreement on the issues.
+Our assumption that the electoral preferences are derived without uncertainty is a best-case assumption for the election rules.
+In additional to approvals and rankings, we now add the option for voters to weight the candidates using normalized weights.
+These weights provide strictly greater information than rankings.
+With weights, $v_j$ assigns each candidate $c_l$ a weight of $w_{jl} = \frac{L(\vec{v}_j, \vec{c}_l)}{\sum_{c' \in C} L(\vec{v}_j, \vec{c}')}$.
+The weight attributed to each candidate is the sum of weights assigned to them, and the $k$ candidates with the greatest total weight are elected, with ties broken lexicographically.

+Figure \ref{fig:vary_issues}, Figure \ref{fig:vary_cands}, and Figure \ref{fig:vary_k} examine the numbers of issues, candidates, and representatives as independent variables, respectively.
+For each plot, the number of voters $|V|$ is held fixed at 501 because we did not observe significant dependence of majority agreement on the number of voters.
+Formal definitions of AV, RAV, STV, and Borda can be found in the book chapter by~\citep{zwicker2015introduction}.

-For our larger simulations we hold $|\voters| = 501$ fixed as we did not observe a strong dependence on the number of voters as long as it was sufficiently larger than the number of candidates.
-Turning first to Figure \ref{fig:vary_issues} we hold $|\candidates| = 60$, $|k| = 21$ and vary $|\issues| \in \{15, \ldots, 150\}$ in steps of 15.
+Turning first to Figure \ref{fig:vary_issues} we hold $|C| = 60$, $|k| = 21$ and vary $|S| \in \{15, \ldots, 150\}$ in steps of 15.
 We see that for a small number of issues the AV, RAV, and the weighted voting rule can be expected to select a committee in agreement with the majority nearly 80\% of the time.
 However, as we add issues to the docket, the voting rules seem to converge around 60\%.
-In Figure \ref{fig:vary_cands} we fix $|k|=21, |\issues|=150$ and vary the number of candidates between $|\candidates| \in \{21, \ldots, 100\}$ in steps of 5.
+In Figure \ref{fig:vary_cands} we fix $|k|=21, |S|=150$ and vary the number of candidates between $|C| \in \{21, \ldots, 101\}$ in steps of 5.
 We observe again that AV, RAV, and weighted voting are the best followed closely by STV.
 As we increase the number of candidates it is possible for the system to more frequently recover the will of the majority but this number does not climb above 65\% across all treatments.
-Finally, in Figure \ref{fig:vary_k} we hold $|\candidates|=100, |\issues|=150$ and vary $|k|$.
+Finally, in Figure \ref{fig:vary_k} we hold $|C|=100, |S|=150$ and vary $|k| \in \{1, 5, 11, 15, \ldots, 91, 95\}$.

-These simulations reinforce the idea that electing an ideal committee, i.e., one that represents the will of the majority of the voters on every issue, is a hard problem.
-In the next section we will explore how FRD can out preform RD and its dependence on the constituent delegation rates $(\alpha_1, \alpha_0)$.
+While both Max $k$-Coverage and Max $k$-Majority Agreement are NP-Hard, majority agreement is a stronger condition because a majority agreement of $x \in [0,1]$ implies coverage of at least $x$.
+From the experiments in \ref{fig:agree}, we get a sense of just how much stronger of a condition majority agreement is.
+In all of our runs, coverage was 1.0 for all election rules and all combinations of parameters.
+With Flexible Representative Democracy, allowing voters to weight representatives on each issue to increase agreement works in part because of the \emph{relative} ease with which coverage can be achieved by election rules compared to majority agreement.
+As long as an issue is covered, there exists a weighting such that the weighted majority of representatives agrees with the voter majority, even if the majority of representatives does not.